Lloyd L. Burke

-Lloyd Leslie Burke (September 29, 1924 – June 1, 1999) was a soldier in the United States Army during the Korean War.
-He received the Medal of Honor for his actions on October 28, 1951.
+Lloyd Leslie Burke (September 29, 1924 – June 1, 1999) was a soldier in the United States Army who received the Medal of Honor for his actions on October 28, 1951 during the Korean War.

 Military career

 In 1943, Burke was eighteen years old when he dropped out of Henderson State College (now Henderson State University) in Arkansas.
 He joined the United States Army and served two years during World War II with combat engineers in Italy.
-After being discharged, he joined the ROTC when he returned to Henderson State College, where the ROTC program today is nicknamed "Burke's Raiders."
+After being discharged, he joined the Reserve Officers' Training Corps (ROTC) when he returned to Henderson State College, where the ROTC program today is nicknamed "Burke's Raiders."
 There he became a member of Phi Sigma Epsilon fraternity.
 In 1950, he graduated as a Distinguished Military Graduate.

-After accepting his commission, he was dispatched to Korea five months later.
+After accepting his commission, Burke was dispatched to South Korea five months later.
 At the time, he was the leader of Company G, 2nd Battalion, 5th Cavalry Regiment.
-When Chinese forces crossed the Yalu River, Burke managed to lead his platoon to safety.
-As a result of his action, he was awarded the Silver Star, which was later upgraded to the Distinguished Service Cross, and two Purple Hearts.
+When Chinese People's Volunteer Army (PVA) forces crossed the Yalu River, Burke managed to lead his platoon to safety.
+As a result of his actions he was awarded the Silver Star, which was later upgraded to the Distinguished Service Cross, and two Purple Hearts.